mimoduo/mimogear/docs/javascript/lantern.md

 #Lantern

-A lantern (lightbox) allows the user to see an enlarged picture after interacting with a smaller thumbnail.
+A lantern is a lightbox that allows the user to see an enlarged picture after interacting with a smaller thumbnail.

 ##Quick Use